srdoty/srdoty.github.io/pubs/pubs.md

 <main>
 ### Preprints

+1. (with Anthony Giaquinto)
+   *The partial Temperley-Lieb algebra and its representations.*
+   Preprint 2022.

 1. (with Chris Bowman and Stuart Martin)
    *Canonical bases and new applications of increasing and decreasing subsequences to invariant theory.* Preprint 2022,